a730/NAR/README.md

 ## AI Foundation

 The core AI component will utilize the **White Rabbit NEO** language model, which is specifically designed for network analysis tasks.
 This model requires minimal training data and can be fine-tuned with custom datasets specific to your network environment.

-## Graphical User Interface

-For visualization and monitoring, Grafana will be integrated into the system.
-Grafana provides:
-- Real-time network traffic visualization
-- Historical data analysis
-- Customizable dashboards

-## Simplified Security Onion Integration

-The project will simplify the integration of Security Onion features, which typically require significant expertise to configure and maintain.
-Key features will include:
-- Vulnerability assessment
-- Traffic flow visualization
-- Protocol analysis

 ## Implementation Plan